 Avocados have a pretty low glycemic index

-Foods with low glycemic load are good for weight control.
-They tend to be more filling, prevents overeating, and reduce insulin secretion.
+Foods with low glycemic index are good for weight control.
+They tend to be more filling, prevent overeating, and reduce insulin secretion.

 Vitamin E in avocado helps you lose weight

-Additionally, avocados are an excellent dietary source of vitamin E. 100g has 2.1 mg of vitamin E, or 14% DV (Daily Value).
+Additionally, avocados are an excellent dietary source of vitamin E. It has 2.1 mg of vitamin E per 100g, or 14% of the Daily Value (DV).

-Vitamin E is good for weight loss, as it decreases insulin resistance, and inhibits inflammation in the fat tissue.
+Vitamin E is good for weight loss.
+It decreases insulin resistance, and inhibits inflammation in the fat tissue.

 Vitamin K in avocado burns belly fat

-Also, avocado is a good source of vitamin K. 100g contains 21 mcg of vitamin K. The recommended daily intake is 90 mcg for women and 120 mcg for men.
+Also, avocado is a good source of vitamin K. It contains 21 mcg of vitamin K per 100g, or 17% of the DV.

 Adequate amounts of vitamin K significantly affect fat and glucose metabolism.
 Additionally, it seems to influence body weight and body composition.
-Vitamin K not only reduces body weight, but above all, reduces the dangerous abdominal and visceral fat.
+Above all, vitamin K reduces the dangerous abdominal and visceral fat.